Mie scattering: Particle sizing

 Mie theory is often applied in laser diffraction analysis to inspect the particle sizing effect.
 While early computers in the 1970s were only able to compute diffraction data with the more simple Fraunhofer approximation, Mie is widely used since the 1990s and officially recommended for particles below 50 micrometers in guideline ISO 13320:2009.

 Mie theory has been used in the detection of oil concentration in polluted water.

 Mie scattering is the primary method of sizing single sonoluminescing bubbles of air in water and is valid for cavities in materials, as well as particles in materials, as long as the surrounding material is essentially non-absorbing.

 Parasitology

 It has also been used to study the structure of Plasmodium falciparum, a particularly pathogenic form of malaria.

 Extensions

-In 1986, P. A. Bobbert and J. Vlieger extended the Mie model to calculate scattering by a sphere in a homogeneous medium placed on flat surface.
-Like Mie model, the extended model can be applied to spheres with a radius close to the wavelength of the incident light.
-There is a C++ code implementing Bobbert–Vlieger (BV) model.
+In 1986, P. A. Bobbert and J. Vlieger extended the Mie model to calculate scattering by a sphere in a homogeneous medium placed on flat surface: the Bobbert–Vlieger (BV) model.
+Like the Mie model, the extended model can be applied to spheres with a radius nearly the wavelength of the incident light.
+The model has been implemented in C++ source code.

 Recent developments are related to scattering by ellipsoid.

 The contemporary studies go to well known research of Rayleigh.